 Last Updated on

 You approach your roof timber, floor board or beautiful piece of solid wood furniture.
 You look closely, and there it is.
-Tiny little holes bored into the surface.
-You brace yourself, and turn to the internet.
-‘How to treat woodworm’.
+Tiny little holes bored into the surface, the dreaded woodworm signs!
+You brace yourself, and turn to the internet and type: ‘How to treat woodworm’.

 Thankfully then this guide pops up and you relax, because I’m here to tell you exactly what to do to get woodworm-free.